 - Wireless monitoring

 - Private bathroom with a shower, towels and personal hygiene products such as soap and pads

 Our lactation specialists visit the maternity unit daily and will provide you with information and support.
+All our mother-baby registered nurses (RNs) have received lactation training and are ready to assist as well.
 Both hospitals follow the recommendations for successful breastfeeding, and our Los Gatos campus is designated by Baby-Friendly USA as a Baby-Friendly Hospital.